cameyoox/kayoox/uk/about.md

 		Cameyoox also provides a powerful search that allows you to find the perfect pair by size or brand and sort them by price or discount.
 	</p>
 	<p>
 		We are continously improving and adding new features.
 We would love to hear your ideas!
-Let us know by <a href="#">contacting us here</a>.
+Let us know by <a href="/uk/contact.html">contacting us here</a>.
 	</p>
 </div>